learningcom/Learning.EventStore/README.md

 # Installation #

 There are three separate libraries included in this repository.
-All three are available as Nuget packages and can be install from there.
+All three are available as Nuget packages and can be installed from there.

 * [Learning.Cqrs](https://www.nuget.org/packages/Learning.Cqrs/)
 * [Learning.MessageQueue](https://www.nuget.org/packages/Learning.MessageQueue/)